 Have you got Mr. Picky McPickypants living with you?
 A rabbit or guinea pig who refuses to eat even the first stem?
 Don't give up on hay!
 Try getting your animal used to grass hay with out 3rd cut.
-It is very soft, very leafy.
+It is very soft, and very leafy, with little stem.
 After some time, you can start mixing other hays in as well, and you may have luck getting your animal on to even higher fiber cuts.
 Or not!
 Your animal may just be one of those picky eaters that refuses to compromise...with 3rd cut, though, you are still getting grass fiber.
 And that will help you prevent all kinds of GI and dental issues.

-Premium 3rd cutting super soft timothy hay- almost all leaves!
+Premium 3rd cutting super soft timothy hay.

 Qualities of 3rd cut:

 1. Ultra soft, less stem, meaning that it’s the most palatable hay you can offer to your pet; a great way to get even the fussiest of eaters starting to enjoy hay.

 2. Rare to find because it’s difficult to produce well.

 3. Packaged in a high quality, corrugated cardboard box that doubles as a storage unit for ease of use

 This ultra-soft and easy to eat hay can serve an important purpose for pets that are transitioning into eating grass hay, and can also be a savior for the ultra-picky pets that simply refuse to eat hay with any stem.

 Second cut timothy is the stuff most people feed to their adult rabbits and guinea pigs.
 It has just the right amount of protein and fiber.
 Your animal should have...

 First cutting hay is the high fiber stuff.
 It isn't as fattening as the later cuts, but has more of the flowery heads.
 It is not quite as soft as...